mabuelgh/intersight-metrics-bridge/README.md

 ```
 ### Initial Setup

-This project use .env and config/servers_inventory.yaml as source of configurations.
+This project uses .env and config/servers_inventory.yaml as source of configurations.
+Indeed, environment variables are passed to containers during their creation.
-Instead of creating .env, this project as a python builder ready to use.
+Instead of creating .env manually, this project includes a ready-to-use python script that will set up environment variables.
 The initial_setup_variables.yaml files contains all the basics configurations for the project.
-To add your own Grafana or change the default password, modify this file.
+To add your own Grafana or change the default credentials, modify this file.
 If not, keep it as is.

 1. Get the python required packages :
 ```